 WFS-GC recognizes that early childhood education is critical to improving academic performance and workforce development.
 Research consistently demonstrates that high-quality early learning programs lay the foundation for cognitive, social, and emotional development, significantly improving long-term educational and career outcomes.
-For working families, access to reliable, high-quality childcare is fundamental to workforce participation, productivity, and economic mobility.
+(Source: National Institute for Early Education Research; Heckman Equation; Center on the Developing Child - Harvard University) For working families, access to reliable, high-quality childcare is fundamental to workforce participation, productivity, and economic mobility.

 The Gulf Coast Workforce Board (Workforce Solutions - Gulf Coast), the largest workforce board in Texas, has been at the forefront of expanding early childhood education services to meet the growing demands of the region.
 In the past year alone, the GCWB served 55,536 children and 29,955 families, exceeding enrollment targets and significantly reducing waitlists.
 This expansion was made possible through strategic investments, streamlined enrollment processes, and increased provider support, demonstrating GCWB's commitment to ensuring that families can access the child care they need to remain in the workforce.
 Since 2021, GCWB has worked to address the rising demand for early learning services, which grew from 43,380 children in 2020-2021 to over 55,000 children by 2023-2024-a 28% increase in just three years.
+(Source: WFS-GC internal reports and administrative data, 2020-2024)

 This surge reflects broader socioeconomic trends, including population growth, increased labor force participation, and evolving family dynamics.
 As the Texas Workforce Commission's Child Care Workforce Strategic Plan (2023-2025) highlights, early care and education provide children with safe, nurturing environments while enabling parents to contribute to the state's economic prosperity.
-However, the persistent gap between demand and the availability of childcare presents a challenge for both families and employers.
+(Source: Texas Workforce Commission, Child Care Workforce Strategic Plan 2023-2025) However, the persistent gap between demand and the availability of childcare presents a challenge for both families and employers.
 Many businesses-especially those in industries reliant on working parents-face talent retention and productivity issues when access to affordable, quality childcare is limited.